California adds Iowa to 'travel ban' over refusal to fund gender transitions

 The brouhaha began after the Iowa Supreme Court ruled in March that taxpayers could be forced to pay for gender reassignment surgery.
 Republican Gov. Kim Reynolds signed a law effectively overriding that ruling two months later.

+"This narrow provision simply clarifies that Iowa’s Civil Rights Act does not require taxpayer dollars to pay for sex reassignment and other similar surgeries," Reynolds spokesman Pat Garrett said in a statement at the time.
+"This returns us to what had been the state’s position for years."

-At the federal level, the Trump administration has disputed the idea that sex-based discrimination prohibitions under law include protections for gender identity.
+At the federal level, the Trump administration has rolled back the Obama-era determination that sex-based discrimination prohibitions under existing law include protections for gender identity.

 The Health and Human Services Department, in May, angered progressive advocates with rules that both allowed doctors not to perform certain operations and stated that "gender identity" was not protected under sex discrimination law in health care.

 CLICK HERE TO GET THE FOX NEWS APP